 Most organizations do not issue company smartphones or tablets to their employees.
 As a result, employees bring their own devices to work.

-Among common IT support questions for a BYOD is, “can you help me set up company email access on my iPhone?”
+Among the common IT support questions for a BYOD is, “Can you help me set up company email access on my iPhone?”

-In order to set this up email access, server names, ports, and even digital certificates may be required.
+Email access, server names, ports, and even digital certificates may be required to set this up.

 An employee may also request access to files from their phone or tablet.